nrkno/sofie-core/packages/documentation/docs/user-guide/installation/installing-connections-and-additional-hardware/casparcg-server-installation.md

 To begin, download the latest release of [CasparCG&nbsp;Server from GitHub](https://github.com/nrkno/sofie-casparcg-server/releases).
 There are multiple versions of CasparCG&nbsp;Server available to the public for download but, you specifically want the latest NRK version.

-Once downloaded, extract the files and navigate down the folders, _CasparCG&nbsp;Server_ then _Server_.
-This folder contains your CasparCG&nbsp;Server Configuration file, `casparcg.config`, and your CasparCG&nbsp;Server executable, `casparcg.exe`.
+Once downloaded, extract the files.
+This folder contains your CasparCG&nbsp;Server Configuration file, `casparcg.config`, the CasparCG&nbsp;Server executable, `casparcg.exe`, and the CasparCG Media Scanner `scanner.exe`.

 How you will configure the CasparCG&nbsp;Server will depend on the number of DeckLink cards your machine contains.
 The first subsection for each CasparCG&nbsp;Server setup, labeled _Channels_, will contain the unique portion of the configuration.
 The following is the majority of the configuration file that will be consistent between setups.